AJsVoices/the-clandestine-providence/Shorts/Fall2018Contest/Why I Can't Remember You.md

 But something was different this time.
 There was a soft breeze that ruffled my hair even though the curtains didn't blow.
 I looked around the room and saw white walls and wooden floor.

 Self-defacing whispers in the dream replaced my relief.
 Each whisper echoed my self-worth.
-Colorful blocks sat stacked in bins and the painting on the wall were the only color in the room.
+Colorful blocks sat stacked in bins, and the painting on the wall were the only color in the room.

 I dumped out the blocks, and they clattered to the floor as the whispers got louder.
 "Monster," the voice hissed out.